Standard-Cloud/cshelve/README.md

 #### Azure

 The Azure provider uses [Azure Blob Storage](https://learn.microsoft.com/en-us/azure/storage/blobs/storage-blobs-introduction) as remote storage.
+The module considers the provided container as dedicated to the application.
+The impact might be significant.
+For example, if the flag `n` is provided to the `open` function, the entire container will be purged, aligning with the [official interface](https://docs.python.org/3/library/shelve.html#shelve.open).

 | Option                           | Description                                                                                                                                                  | Required           | Default Value |
 |----------------------------------|--------------------------------------------------------------------------------------------------------------------------------------------------------------|--------------------|---------------|